 Improving standards in reading, writing and maths remain a focus for our disadvantaged children.
 Small numbers of disadvantaged learners mean that data is not significant and each child has to be taken on an individual basis.
-Individualised programmes will be a priority in 2022/23 to enable rapid improvement for each pupil and therefore the disadvantaged pupil group as a whole.
+Individualised programmes data have shown improvements for individuals taking part but will remain a priority in 2023/24 to enable rapid improvement for each pupil and therefore the disadvantaged pupil group as a whole.

-Curriculum and Quality First Teaching are a focus for 2022/23 once learning behaviours and expectations are re-established.
+Curriculum and Quality First Teaching have been a focus for 2022/23 and will continue into 2023/24.